 1. Boat Neck

 The boat neck is a nautical-inspired go-to of icons like Audrey Hepburn (hence its nickname, the Sabrina neckline).
 It is a graceful, wider neckline that typically hits just past the collarbone.
-Sometimes known as a bateau neckline, an elegant boat neck blouse or dress draws the eye out toward your shoulders.
-This balances out wider hips, a narrow face, neck, or shoulders, and a smaller bust.
+Sometimes known as a bateau neckline, an elegant boat neck blouse or dress draws the eye out toward your shoulders and can give the illusion of better posture.

 2. Cowl Neck

 The cowl neck has a design that naturally drapes in rounded folds and forms a unique silhouette that flatters a variety of body types.
-For large-busted women, a cowl neck dress that shows a little skin minimizes bust size by lengthening your torso but choose thinner folds that will not add more volume to your bust.
-Women with a smaller chest can opt for cowl necklines with thick folds that hang loosely around the bust area to add depth to your silouhette.
+A cowl neck dress that shows a little skin helps to lengthen the appearance of your torso.
+Something to keep in mind is that a cowl neck with thinner folds will add little volume to your bust, but thicker folds (like those on a cowl neck sweater) will add depth to your silhouette.

 3. Crew Neck (Round Neck or Jewel Neckline)